 Just as web developers show their code and designers share visual representations of their process, data analysts also need to demonstrate how they work with data to tackle complex problems.
-And, just like developers and designers, you can do this with your very own data analytics portfolio.
+And, just like developers and designers, you can do this with your very own data analyst portfolio.

-But what exactly is a data analytics portfolio?
+But what exactly is a data analyst portfolio?
 How do you put what you do into images and words?
 And, if you’re just starting out, how on earth do you find projects to include in your portfolio?
-The idea of a data analytics portfolio might seem strange and rather abstract, but fear not.
+The idea of a data analyst portfolio might seem strange and rather abstract, but fear not.
 In this guide, we’ll show you how to build your data portfolio from scratch.
 We’ll cover:

 - How can you get portfolio projects without any experience?

 - Building a data analyst portfolio: best practice